Music

 The emancipation of a troublemaker who would rather have been a piano philosopher

-With the necessary indie and punk bands (e.g. DIRK.) on his résumé, Jelle Denturck, 37, is anything but a newcomer.
+With several indie and punk bands (e.g. DIRK.) on his resume, Jelle Denturck, 37, is anything but a newcomer.
 Yet his project Dressed Like Boys has the freshness of a rebirth and the urgency of a coming-out.
-He has traded noise for unconditional honesty, timeless piano balladry à la Elton John and Sufjan Stevens, and the necessary thick pills.
+He has traded noise for unconditional honesty, timeless piano balladeering à la Elton John and Sufjan Stevens, and thick tomes.
 Books, we mean.
-In his work, you can recognize Jean-Jacques Rousseau's The Social Contract, Franz Kafka's The Metamorphosis, or the turbulent chronicles of the Stonewall riots.
-You can also close your eyes and simply let the Ghent native play his compelling work.
+In his work you can recognize Jean-Jacques Rousseau's The Social Contract, Franz Kafka's The Metamorphosis or the turbulent chronicles of the Stonewall riots.
+You can also close your eyes and simply let the Ghent resident play his immersive work.
 You don't have to be an armchair philosopher to be moved by it.